Darughachi: History

 In the 13th century, chiefs of Mongol darughas were stationed in Vladimir and Baghdad.
 The Mongol Empire attempted to send darughachi to Goryeo in 1231, after the first (of six) invasions.
 According to some records, 72 darughachi were sent and the Mongol military garrisons were withdrawn.
 However, repeated rebellions and the continued Goryeo resistance to Mongol dominion (the original darughachi that were stationed were all killed by Goryeo forces in the summer of 1232) made the stationing of darughachi difficult.
 While there are questions regarding the actual number of darughachi stationed, most reliable sources (including the Goryeo-sa) indicate that at least some darughachi were stationed in Goryeo for the duration of its vassaldom to the Mongol Empire.
-The extant record denoted 72 darughachi was itself a derivation of an older record that has been lost.
+The extant record denoted 72 darughachiwas itself a derivation of an older record that has been lost.
 Goryeo was too small a territory to merit so many darughachi.
 The names of none of the 72 darughachi remain, which is unusual considering the importance of their position.
 While further mention of the darughachi in Korea is scarce in extant sources, after peace was secured between Goryeo and the Mongol Empire in 1259, Korea was established as a Mongol vassal, and the stationing of darughachi in Korea was likely a more stable proposition.

-After 1921 the word darga ('boss') (Khalkha for darugha) replaced the aristocratic noyan as the term for high-level officials in Mongolia.
+After 1921, the word darga ('boss') (Khalkha for darugha) replaced the aristocratic noyan as the term for high-level officials in Mongolia.